-DESTINATION MOD CCO ...
-CC119
+DESTINATION MOD - CCO CC1 ...
+CC119 PC

-Sets the MIDI destination of the current track's modulation events.
-By default, this parameter is set to CC1, which is the standard "modulation wheel" CC message.
+Sets the MIDI destination of the current track's modulation (MOD) events.
+CC1 is the standard "modulation wheel" CC message.
+You can also set PROGRAM CHANGE if you want to change the presets of your MIDI external synthesizer with the MOD automation.